espenwaaga/doc/docs/how-to-guides/observability/metrics/expose.md

 This guide will show you how to expose metrics from your application, and how to configure Prometheus to scrape them.

-See further [explanations on metrics] (/explanation/metrics) for more details
+See further [explanations on metrics](../../../explanation/observability/metrics.md) for more details

 ## 1. Add metric to your application